dovecot/documentation/docs/core/admin/running.md

 `service pop3 { shutdown_clients_timeout = 0 }` disconnects the POP3 sessions
 immediately regardless of the value set outside the service.

+The time is the maximum: when it is up, the processes disconnect all their remaining clients, also the ones that are in the middle of a command, and the login processes abort the logins that are still in progress.
+A login process that proxies a connection to a backend waits up to two seconds for the connection to become quiet, so that a reply isn't cut in the middle.

 Both processes serving a session need the timeout: with TLS the login process keeps proxying the connection also after the login, so the session ends as soon as either of the imap and imap-login processes is killed.
 On a proxy there are